nhlpa/FsTachyons/README.md

 ## Overview

 FsTachyons maps all of the Tachyons CSS classes to functions in the `Tac` module.
-These types can be "glued" together using the `tac []` helper function.
+These types can be combined together to form class strings using the `tac []` helper function, or composed using the `+` operator.

 To escape the characters which are valid in the CSS spec, but not F#, the following augmentations to the Tachyons class are made:
 - Leading `.` is removed (i.e., `.red` becomes `red`).
 - `-` are replaced by `_` (i.e., `.b--red` becomes `b__red`).

 ## Usage with [Falco.Markup](https://github.com/pimbrouwers/Falco.Markup)

+Libraries like Falco.Markup, that explicit have element, text and attribute modules, allow us to import the `FsTachyons.Tac` which make class string definitions more terse.

 ```fsharp
 open Falco.Markup